shenfurkan/EXONYM/README.md

 For an editorial-only README change, the repository policy does not require the full Python test suite.
 The isolation audit remains appropriate because target-neutral documentation can accidentally contain target-specific identifiers or aliases.

 Continuous integration runs the test suite, full isolation audit, and schema-only audit on pushes and pull requests.

-## Contributing

-Read [the contribution guide](CONTRIBUTING.md) before changing shared pipeline behavior or a candidate record.

-- Keep all target research inside `candidate/`.
-- Use synthetic fixtures in shared tests.
-- Pass target identity, observing selections, and ephemerides into shared code as inputs rather than hardcoding them.
-- Treat threshold or gate-rule changes as protocol changes and document their scientific rationale.
-- Do not weaken a test or screening criterion merely to make a candidate pass.

 ## License